zachmccabe/zachmccabe.github.io/about.md

 After studying Chinese in Minnesota and at Shanghai’s Huashida, I got my start making [photos](https://www.zachmccabe.com/postcard.html) for NGO clients in East Asia.

-Currently, I live in Texas.
-I work as a ranch hand when I'm not debugging the field guide.
+Currently I live in Texas where I work as a ranch hand when I'm not debugging the field guide.
 You can probably find me outside, either way. 🍃 Sunshine is good stuff.